Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 <?php get_template_part('template-parts/footer-menus-widgets'); ?>

-I use TwentyTwenty theme as parent theme.
-What I did, I just copy the code from the singular template from the parent theme and modify the code as you can see from the code above.
+<?php get_footer(); ?>I use the TwentyTwenty theme as the parent theme.
+What I did I just copy the code from the singular template from the parent theme and modify the code, as you can see from the code above.
 This way, you will be sure that you use the same style and settings from the parent theme.

 Create our archive projects page

 We already created the single page for our project post type.
-We still need to create one more templates for displaying all project items.
+We still need to create one more template for displaying all project items.
 It calls the archive page.

-At your child theme folder, create a new archive-mms_project_cpt.php while mms_project_cpt is our project post type.
-More detail can be found here.
+In your child theme folder, create a new archive-mms_project_cpt.php while mms_project_cpt is our project post type.
+More details can be found here.

 <?php